webcrafters/ng-basics-2021/README.md

 FunViewer displays FunComponent with the title input "Test Title" and the paragraphs input ["This is paragraph 1", "This is paragraph 2", ... , "This is paragraph 20"].
 Generate this data programatically in the ngOnInit() method.

+## Task 3

+Instead of hardcoded dummy data, let's use lorem ipsum as input for the FunComponent.

+Install a lorem ipsum generator from npm.

+Use the generator to create the data within the FunViewer's ngOnInit() method and set it as input for the FunComponent.